Updated: May 30, 2023

 The NHR Portugal Tax Regime

-The Portugal Non-Habitual Resident Tax regime is designed to appeal to individuals across the globe.
 The tax scheme aims to boost Portugal’s economy in return for offering reduced tax rates.
 The regime in Portugal was first initiated in 2009 and ensures considerable tax benefits for eligible applicants.

 In certain cases, this scheme grants a 20 percent tax rate on income and also allows tax exemptions for private-sector pensioners.
-As we mentioned, owing to its benefits and popularity, there are more than 10,000 NHR residents in Portugal.
+As we mentioned, owing to its benefits and popularity, there are more than 10,000 NHR tax residents in Portugal.

 If you are looking to move to Portugal, you can check out our article on the cost of living here: Cost of Living in Portugal.